planttheidea/singulum/API.md

 }
 ```

-A simple getter, returning a shallowly cloned and frozen `SingulumActions` object of the branch's store.
+A simple getter, returning a shallowly cloned and frozen `SingulumStore` object of all actions in the branch.

 #### .actions
 *@returns {SingulumActions}*